Satisfactory Academic Progress (SAP)

-- Earn and maintain a cumulative grade point average of a 2.0 or above;
+- GPA - Earn and maintain a cumulative grade point average of a 2.0 or above;

 Financial Aid Warning

-The first time a student fails to meet the SAP criteria, they will be placed on Financial Aid Warning.
+The first time a student fails to meet the SAP criteria, the student will be placed on Financial Aid Warning.
 During the Warning period, a student will continue to qualify for financial aid for one semester.
 In order to be removed from the Warning status, all three of the SAP criteria must be met.